tsogkas/amat/README.md

     be used as an maximality or reconstruction error term.
     NOTE: rescoring does not solve this problem because it reduces score for all contained disks in the selected disk, so smaller disks that are close to the boundary are favored.
-We must explicitly avor the selection of disks whose centers are neighbord to the currently selected center.
+We must explicitly favor the selection of disks whose centers are neighbord to the currently selected center.
 - Assign high cost to low-scale disks but handle them as special cases towards the end, to cover leftover pixels.
 - Use max(binDistance) when comparing two histograms for maximality error (and perhaps reconstruction error?).